iExecBlockchainComputing/iexec-stack/poa/local/README.md

-## JUST USE IT
-We have generated a local chain with 1 peer with PoCo (V2) contract already deployed.
+We generate a local chain with 1 peer with PoCo contrac already deployed.
 For local dev purpose.

-You can use it with :
+You can use is with :
 ```
 docker-compose up -d
 ```

-## DIY if you want a different config
 Here steps have been done to generate this config : ubuntu prerequiste: